TormStorm/jagex-launcher-linux/README.md

 ## RuneLite

 Navigate to this directory: `/home/USERNAME/.wine/drive_c/users/USERNAME/AppData/Local` and create a new folder called `RuneLite`<br>
-Copy `RuneLite.AppImage` to the folder and make it executable with the following command: `sudo chmod +x RuneLite.AppImage`<br>
+Copy `RuneLite.AppImage` to this folder and make it executable with the following command: `sudo chmod +x RuneLite.AppImage`<br>
 Create a new file called `RuneLite.sh` with the following text:
 ```
 #!/bin/sh